Updated: Nov 3

 Rather than have a biopsy, I resolved to treat myself with ketosis.

-After three months of cycling in and out of keto, my PSA had returned to normal.
+Three months of cycling in and out of keto dropped my PSA to normal.

-Adding a regular ice bath practice dropped my PSA to 0.8 ng/mL, and my testosterone jumped to levels ordinarily seen only in teenagers.
+Adding a regular ice bath practice took my PSA to 0.8 ng/mL, and my testosterone jumped to levels typical of a teenager.

 Does every man my age have a prostate problem?